ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

 #### Example: Redact a WS-Security username token from an XML message

 This section shows an end-to-end example of redacting a WS-Security user name token.
-Given the following XML request message:
+Given the following XML request message,

 ```
 <?xml version="1.0" encoding="UTF-8"?>